 Double Brick is the most common method of construction in WA.

-The purpose of the cavity between the outside layer of brick and the inside layer so that moisture doesn’t penetrate into the home.
+The purpose of the cavity between the outside leaf of brick and the inside leaf is so that moisture doesn’t penetrate into the home.
 In more sustainable homes this cavity is partially or fully filled with insulation.

 Internal walls are usually a single brick thickness and generally use a 2nds brick or concrete block that is plastered or lined using a lining board.

 - It is extremely durable requiring very little maintenance.